Ridowan-sajid/numpy-note/README.md

 **25. any other number matrix:**

 	g=np.full([2,2],99)
-* all row and column value will be 99.
+* all row's and column's value will be 99.

 **26. full_like:**